Alpharivs/massmap/README.md

 ## Usage

 *[!]
-Masscan has an issue when stopping while using a vpn see [here](https://github.com/robertdavidgraham/masscan/issues/144), you can simply interrupt the countdown pressing ctrl+c if it takes to long and it will still pipe any detected port to nmap.
+Masscan has an issue when stopping while using a vpn see [here](https://github.com/robertdavidgraham/masscan/issues/144), you can simply interrupt the countdown pressing ctrl+c and it will still pipe any detected port to nmap.
 Alternatively you can use a dockerized version of masscan by edit the following lines in '/massScan/massScan.go'.*

 ```go
 // Uncomment line 17